Jaguar Thangam

-In addition to stunt, he is also working as a actor, producer, Script writer and Director.
+In addition to stunt, he is also working as an actor, producer, Script writer and Director.
 Apart from his stunt career, he is interested in social activities and politics.
 Jaguar Thangam is associated as Honourable Secretary with the Film and Television Producers’ Guild of South India, which is located in Thiyagaraya Nagar in Chennai, Tamilnadu.

 Early career

 Jaguar Thangam started learning Silambam at the age of 6.
 From then till now, he has been the only person in the film industry who has mastered 27 kinds of stunt arts.

 Film career

 Jaguar Thangam started his film career in Hindi as a Stunt Choreographer in the movie Meena Bazaar in 1978.
 Following that, he has done more than 87 films in Hindi where he did 17 movies with the veteran actor Mithun Chakraborty.

 He started his film career as a stunt fighter in the Tamil movie Vetri in which famous Tamil actor Vijayakanth got a lead role.
 He started his career as a Stunt Choreographer in Tamil movie Vaigasi Poranthachu.
 He worked in the Hollywood movie Blood Stone, which is the only Hollywood movie of Rajinikanth.
 He worked with the veteran actor Kamal Hasan in the movie Maharasan.

 Jaguar Thangam completed more than 1000 films in almost all languages in the Indian film industry.

 The following stunt choreographers are the students of Jaguar Thangam: Peter Hein, Anal Arasu, K. Ganesh Kumar, Stunt Silva, S. R. Murugan, and Knockout Nandha.